viki3d/Java-code-conventions/README.md

   [Git/GitHub branching standards & conventions](https://gist.github.com/digitaljhelms/4287848)

 ## Companies specific code conventions
 Many companies have their own code conventions.
-So the developers should be able to switch into any code convention required for them.
+So the developers should be able to switch into any code convention required.
 Here are a few examples for specific Java conventions in different companies.

 * [Ambysoft's Coding Standards for Java](http://www.ambysoft.com/essays/javaCodingStandards.html)